JavaScriptKC/workshop/_posts/2012-11-5-data-storage.md

 # Storing Some Data

 Most applications just aren't useful without storing some data.
-Let's use mongodb to save and retrieve some stuff.
+Let's use mongodb to save some stuff.
+Oh yeah, you'll need access to an instance of mongodb to proceed with this lab.

-## Lab
+## Starting the project

-1. Create a new empty directory called `mongo-lab`
-2. Run `npm init`, you can skip each question.
-3. Run `npm install --save mongodb`
-4. Create a file named `config`
+Create a new empty directory called `mongo-lab` for this lab.
+Inside the `mongo-lab` directory run `npm init` and feel free to skip through all the questions with the defaults.
+This will create a new `package.json` file for the project. `package.json` tells a reader about your project and defines dependencies your project has on other modules.
+Next, run `npm install --save mongodb`.
+This will download the `mongodb` module and save it to the `package.json` file we just created.

+This is the proper way to start all Node.js projects.
+If you're using source control, `package.json` should be added to it.
+Then, if someone were to clone your repository, they would simply run `npm install` and NPM would download all of the necessary files to develop and run your project.

 Inside of `config.json` create an object with a member object called `"connection"` like the following.